-Red Hat OpenShift includes everything needed for hybrid cloud, edge, enterprise container, and Kubernetes development and deployments.
+Red Hat OpenShift provides everything needed for hybrid cloud, edge, enterprise container, and Kubernetes development and deployments.
 It includes an enterprise-grade Linux® operating system, container runtime, networking, monitoring, container registry, authentication, and authorization solutions.
 These components are tested together for unified operations on a complete Kubernetes platform spanning every cloud.

 Cloud providers like AWS and Azure provide the technology and services that make running mainframe applications in the cloud a safe, secure, reliable way to achieve high performance results and enable future innovation for the organization.
 OpenShift on the cloud provides a broad set of infrastructure services, such as computing power, storage options, networking and databases that are delivered as a utility: on-demand, available in seconds, with pay-as-you-go pricing.

 As a container runtime platform, OpenShift provides a method to run and manage container workloads.
 It does not, however, decide what those workloads should be, what services (if any) they should provide, etc. Developers can add frameworks to a deployment as they see fit, or split code over multiple deployments based solely on functionality needs.
 This means there are no core OS features available by default.
 However, these can be implemented and included within the containers as needed.

 OpenShift offers mainframe application migration, development and operations teams a common platform and set of tools for building, deploying, and managing containerized applications on any infrastructure – on-premises or in public, private, or hybrid clouds.
-OpenShift features and operators make container orchestration and automation much easier.
+Its features and operators make container orchestration and automation much easier.

 The combination of all these features allows faster innovation by supporting many different aspects and practices pertaining to DevOps.
 Additionally, automated build and deployments (CI/CD), and build and container metrics within OpenShift provide a rapid flow of information and continuous feedback from the build and deployment process back to the migration and development teams.
 This lets developers detect and rectify anomalies immediately, which is far more effective than fixing them later in production, when fixes have a more critical impact on cost and service delivery.

 Our methodology recognizes the organizational impact that any project of this nature will have on day-to-day operations, as well as the financial and business implications for organizations in both the short and long term.
 Return on Investment (ROI) and Total Cost of Ownership (TCO) are carefully calculated during this process and are closely managed throughout the project lifecycle.

-Mainframe to OpenShift on Cloud Success Methodology has been refined over the course of 200+ successful legacy migration projects and has become an industry leading approach for our medium and large-scale mainframe clients.
+Mainframe to OpenShift on Cloud Success Methodology has been refined over the course of 300+ successful legacy migration projects and has become an industry leading approach for our medium and large-scale mainframe clients.